 What is an ovarian cystectomy?

-A cystectomy is where the cyst is removed from the ovary ? most of the time this can be performed laparoscopically.
+A cystectomy is where the cyst is removed from the ovary.
+Most of the time this can be performed laparoscopically.
 Sometimes an open procedure is required.
-This procedure aims to preserve as much ovarian tissue as possible, but sometimes the cyst is so large or involves so much ovarian tissue that an oophorectomy (removal of the ovary) is required.
+This procedure aims to preserve as much ovarian tissue as possible, but sometimes the cyst is so large or involves so much ovarian tissue that an oophrectomy (removal of the ovary) is required.